Optimal Echo Chambers: Robustness: Normal Sampling Model

 and their average $\bar\lambda_\gamma=h\lambda_{\gamma H}+(1-h)\lambda_{\gamma L}$.
 With this notation at hand, the problem simplifies to:

 where $\sigma_{\gamma q}^2$ are the variances of the sampling policy conditional on type $q$:

-When the quality of information is uncertain, $h\in(0,1)$, and the difference in source quality is large enough, we can also have a global maximizer with $\sigma_\gamma^2<\infty$ (see Lemma \ref{lem:normalfinite} in the Appendix).
+When the quality of information is uncertain, $h\in(0,1)$, and the difference in source quality is large enough, we can also have a global maximizer with $\sigma_\gamma^2<\infty$ (Lemma \ref{lem:normalfinite}, Appendix \ref{app:proofs}).
 This complements Proposition \ref{prop:finiter} by stating the existence of other types of sampling strategies concentrated around the agent's prior that outperform the uncensored/uniform sampling strategy whenever quality uncertainty is large enough.
-Moreover, similar to Proposition \ref{prop:actionlin}, in this setting meaningful quality uncertainty is also a necessary condition (see Corollary \ref{norm:cornec} in the Appendix).
+Moreover, similar to Proposition \ref{prop:actionlin}, in this setting meaningful quality uncertainty is also a necessary condition (Corollary \ref{norm:cornec}, Appendix \ref{app:proofs}).